Master of Public Health

 Mentoring Program: for selected final year MPH students

 The mentoring program, established in 2018, is available for final year Master of Public Health students.
-Mentoring is a mutually beneficial partnership in which both individuals grow and develop through the process of sharing and listening achieved by connecting each student who is accepted into the program with an experienced graduate of the school.
 This program aims to maximise the preparation and capacity of students of the MPH to enter the workforce, as well as providing alumni with an enriching experience.
-The program is a one-year, semi-structured program mentors and mentees will be matched according to common areas of interest and experience, as well as geography and preferences for meeting arrangements.
+The program is a one-year, semi-structured program.
+Mentors and mentees will be matched according to common areas of interest and experience, as well as geography and preferences for meeting arrangements.

 Events that connect students with industry and other employers are held throughout the year.
 You will have the opportunity to network with and learn from professionals in your field.